-If a debtor’s household income exceeds the median for their state, they will need to file under chapter 13 in most cases.
+If your household income exceeds the median income for your household size and location, you will need to file under chapter 13 in most cases.
 There are some rare exceptions which I won’t discuss in this article.

 Your disposable income as calculated on the means test is not based on your actual disposable income because you may spend more or less than the IRS local standards for expenses such as groceries, utilities, fuel, etc.